 All health and optional life insurance premiums are based on the tobacco-use status of insureds.
 Tobacco-free insureds receive the preferred monthly premium rate.
+For purposes of the PEIA health and life insurance plans, tobacco use includes the use of cigarettes, cigars, pipes, and chewing and/or smokeless tobacco; including e-cigarettes and/or vaping oils derived from tobacco.
+Members are required to report the tobacco status of themselves and their dependents upon application for PEIA benefits and as required by the Director.
+Providing false information about that status or failing to report a change in that status may be grounds for fraud.
 Insureds must have been tobacco-free for 6 months prior to the beginning of the Plan Year to qualify for the discount for the entire plan year.
 From time to time, the tobacco-free waiting period may be adjusted, and members will be notified in writing.

-If your doctor certifies on a form provided by the PEIA, that it is unreasonably difficult due to a medical condition for you to become tobacco-free or it is medically inadvisable for you to become tobacco free, PEIA will work with you for an alternative way to qualify for the tobacco-free discount.
+If your doctor certifies on a form provided by the PEIA, that it is unreasonably difficult due to a medical condition for you to become tobacco-free or it is medically inadvisable for you to become tobacco free, PEIA will work with you for an alternative way to qualify for the tobac-co-free discount.
 Send all such doctors' certifications and requests for alternative ways to receive the discount to: PEIA Discount Alternatives, 601 57th St., SE, Suite 2, Charleston, WV 25304-2345.

 For family health coverage, all enrolled family members must be tobacco-free to qualify the family for the reduced rate.
 PEIA reserves the right to review medical records to check for tobacco use.
 PEIA offers a tobacco cessation benefit.
-See "Tobacco Cessation" on page 85 for details.
+See "Tobacco Cessation" on page 86 for details.